Laundry Room Makeover

 Take a look at our laundry room within our personal home, with inspired content to take on your own makeover this year.

-Easier said then done when it’s your own laundry room, we took a few risks with many of our subcontractors asking questions along the way.
+Easier said than done when it’s your own laundry room, we took a few risks with many of our subcontractors asking questions along the way.
 But I was certain I could visualize the end result.
-I love how we applied the same color, Boothbay Gray by Benjamin Moore, to the cabinetry, walls, baseboard and crown molding.
-Also feeling very neutral and won’t tire of this anytime soon.
+I love how we applied the same color, Boothbay Gray by Benjamin Moore, to the cabinetry, walls, baseboard, and crown molding.

 Combined with open storage for oversized baskets, we also added countertop drawer storage.
-It’s a different way of thinking about how to use your space, but helps keep everything organized and in it’s home.
-We also find ourselves using this as walk in storage for cleaning supplies, back up linens, toiletries where we all come to replenish smaller bathroom storage.
+It’s a different way of thinking about how to use your space, but helps keep everything organized and in its home.
+We also find ourselves using this as walk-in storage for cleaning supplies, backup linens, and toiletries where we all come to replenish smaller bathroom storage.

 Not Mixing Metals